BirgerVA/SLIM-FS/README.md

 [    FILENAME    ][ OFFSET ][  SIZE  ]
 [DOCUMENT A.TXT  ][00032001][00000005]
 ```
-\*The filename is padded to 32 bytes with spaces.
+\*The filename is padded to 32 bytes with spaces (At the moment, i use question-marks for testing some behaviours of the interpreter).

 ---